luiswirth/bsc-thesis/src/matter/mesh.typ

 are simplices.
 It also provides unique identification through global numbering and iteration over these entities.
-For the geometry, edge lengths are stored to compute the piecewise-flat (over the cells) Riemannian metric @frankel:diffgeo, known as the Regge metric @regge.
+For the geometry, edge lengths are stored to compute the piecewise-flat (over the cells) Riemannian metric @frankel:diffgeo, using methods from Regge Calculus @regge.
 We also support the optional storage of global vertex coordinates if an embedding is known.

 == Coordinate Simplicies